 Date: Time:

-Student Name(s) ID#
+Student Name(s) I ID#

 Contact #: Phone () Cell ()

 E-mail:

-Ext
+Faculty Member:

-Class: Meets (Day/Time):
+Class: r Meets (Day/Time):

-manager if chair is not available) receiving complaint:
+Department Chair (or appropriate manager if chair is not ava nilable) receiving complai int:

-1. Summary of problem and timeline of related events (to be filled out by student):

-2. Student's request made to resolve problem (to be filled out by student):
+2. Student's request made to resolve problem (to be filled out by student) :

-Student Signature: Date: nature
+Student Signature: Date:

-3. Professor's perspective:

-Date professor contacted: via: 🗆 e-mail 🗆 phone  other

-Date of professor's response:

-4. Follow-up with student: Date: Form of contact: by:

-5. Follow up with professor (if applicable):

-Copy sent to: Faculty Member Student 4/05; 7/05; 7/06, 3/17
+This form cannot be processed without the student sig nature 3.
+Professor's perspective: Date professor contacted: via: \square e-mail \square phone \square other Date of professor's response: 4.
+Follow-up with student: Date: Form of contact: by: 5.
+Follow up with professor (if applicable): Copy sent to: □ Faculty Member □ Student 4/05; 7/05; 7/06, 3/17

-eet Faculty Co During Winter MT.
-SAC Mt.
-San Antonio College
+Appendix K: Petition to Meet Faculty Contract Load Assignment During Winter Intersession

-aculty Name (please print)
+Faculty Name (please print)

--mail Phone ext.
+E-mail Phone ext.
 Alt.
 Phone()

-Department Divisio n
+Department Division

 Dean:

+Guidelines:

-Up to 6 LHE assigned A maximum of 10 LF No guarantee can be This proposed plan r Any cancellation of p amended plan. d during the winter IE may be schedu e made that overloo nust be submitted planned classes oc n for Mee - applied session. ses will ond wee of fall se culty toward spring ser be available. ek of fall semester mester may invali / Contrac nester loa date the t Loa ad. plan and require submittal of ad Assignment
+- Up to 3 LHE assigned during the winter intersession may be applied toward fall semester load. - Up to 6 LHE assigned during the winter intersession may be applied toward spring semester load. - A maximum of 10 LHE may be scheduled for the winter intersession. - No guarantee can be made that overload or intersession classes will be available. - This proposed plan must be submitted by the end of the second week of fall semester. - Any cancellation of planned classes occurring after week 2 of fall semester may invalidate the plan and require submittal of an amended plan.

+Proposed Plan for Meeting My Faculty Contract Load Assignment

+For One e Academic Year: 20 20

-Semester/Intersession Year Contract LHE (must total 30 for t contract year) the Overload LHE (optional) Semester/Term Total LHE
+Semester/Intersession on Year Contract LHE (must total 30 for t contract year) he Overload I (optiona Semester/Term Total LHE

-Fall Semester + + =
+Fall Semester + + = =

-Winter Intersession + + =
+Winter Intersession 1 + + = =

-Spring Semester ↓ + =
+Spring Semester V + = =

-т otal: Must total 30 for the c ontract y ear
+Total: Must total 30 for the he contract year

-Submitted by: Faculty Signature Da te:
+Submitted by: Faculty Signature Date:

-Approved by: Dean or Associate Dean Signat ture Da te:
+Approved by: Doan o or Associate Dean Signat uro Date:

-Distribution of Forms: Division Office (original) Please make copies and send t Faculty Member o:
+Distribution of Forms:

+Division Office (original)

+Please make copies and send to:

+- ☐ Faculty Member

-- Human Resources
+- ☐ Human Resources

-- Payroll

-- □ Associate Vice President, Instructional Services
+- □ Payroll